 Transit Benefits.
-Review and test for adequacy of controls over Agency's transit benefits program.
+Review and test for adequacy of controls over NEA's transit benefits program.
 (Issue 2.5)

 Travel.
-Review NEA's controls related to approving and monitoring the travel of Agency employees.
-In addition, ensure that travel's purpose is both reasonable and appropriate to Agency's mission.
+Review NEA's controls related to approving and monitoring the travel of NEA employees.
+In addition, ensure that travel's purpose is both reasonable and appropriate to NEA's mission.
 (Issue 2.5)

-The above areas may be considered at any time for an audit, evaluation or review based on the discretion of the OIG.
+\ The above areas may be considered at any time for an audit, evaluation or review based on the discretion of NEA OIG.